-Lee Rozema currently works in the Quantum Information Science and Quantum Computation Group at the University of Vienna.
+Lee Rozema is a postdoctoral fellow in the Quantum Information Science and Quantum Computation Group at the University of Vienna.
 Lee was awarded the Bachelor of Science degree in physics and computer science from Brock University in 2008, and then completed a PhD in physics at the University of Toronto in 2014.
-He has been a postdoctoral fellow at the University of Vienna since 2014.

 Lee’s Fellowship project is entitled Experimental Investigation of Indefinite Causal Orders in Quantum Mechanics.
 He describes the project as follows: